MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Masking noise performance

 \subsection{Noise Performance}

-A number of simple noise models (Gaussian, anisotropic uncorrelated and pixel-to-pixel correlated) are also analysed.
-Fig. 13 presents power spectra for our realistic $B$-mode-free CMB maps with Gaussian noise added, where variations have been made in the mean value of the noise (at 10\%, 1\% and 0.1\% the mean signal value) and in the scaling of the noise (via a cut-off in the number of multipoles generated for the noise maps).
-At high magnitude and large $l$, since the noise translates to a collection of point discontinuities in real space, we expect the sum of the derivatives of the summed signal and noise maps to feature more point source errors.
-The addition of our Gaussian noise models serves to boost $B$-mode power fairly consistently across \textit{l} up to the $l_{\mathrm{max}}$ value that sets the smallest scale for noise variation; a lower-\textit{l} noise mode cut-off results in a drop in signal power boosting for , but still with a significant contribution.
+A number of simple noise models (white Gaussian, anisotropic uncorrelated and pixel-to-pixel correlated) are also analysed.
+The Gaussian model was calculated using the HEALPix random number-generating subroutine \textit{planck-rng} in harmonic space rather than pixel space, since one can then look at the effect of the dominant noise scale on the calculations.
+For the crude non-Gaussian-white-noise maps, the anisotopic noise map was constructed from a pixel-level Gaussian noise map with a small functional direction-dependence imposed on it whilst the pixel-correlated signal was constructed from a pixel-level Gaussian noise map with reflection symmetry imposed between the north and south hemispheres.
+Figure 15 presents power spectra for the realistic $B$-mode-less CMB maps with Gaussian noise added, where variations have been made in the mean value of the noise (at 10\%, 1\% and 0.1\% the mean signal values of the noiseless CMBFAST-generated $Q$ and $U$ maps, i.e., $\left<X_{\mathrm{noise}}\right>\propto\left<X_{\mathrm{sig}}\right>$ where $X\in\{Q,U\}$) and in the scaling of the noise (via a cut-off in the number of multipoles generated for the noise maps).
+At high magnitude and large $l$, since the noise translates to a collection of point discontinuities in real space, the sum of the derivatives of the summed signal and noise maps can be expected to feature more point source errors.
+The addition of the Gaussian noise models serves to boost $B$-mode power fairly consistently across \textit{l} up to the $l_{\mathrm{max}}$ value that sets the smallest scale for noise; a lower-\textit{l} noise mode cut-off $l_{\mathrm{max}}$ results in a drop in signal power boosting for $l>l_{\mathrm{max}}$, but still with a significant contribution.
 The pixel-correlated power boost is almost indistinguishable from the pure Gaussian boost; in contrast, the anisotropic boost is dependent on the scaling of the direction-dependent noise.
-The MasQU method can then be seen to be very sensitive to noise; one would want a good understanding of the systematic and foreground noise properties in order to effectively purify the $B$-modes.
+The MasQU method can then be seen to be somewhat sensitive to noise; one would want a good understanding of the systematic and foreground noise properties in order to effectively purify the $B$-modes.